 If your child is absent, self-isolating, but well enough to work from home in Y7, 8 or 11, they should continue to work from the general home learning portal – they will not be set specific assignments by their teachers, as the majority of their year groups will be in school.

-What if my child(ren) cannot work from home and they are NOT in Y8 or 7?
+What if my child(ren) really cannot work from home?

 Please email or ePraise message your child’s Year Leader.